bear-metal/rails_routes_analyzer/README.md

 # And then update the file as requested in any SUGGESTION comments
 ```

-Will output an annotated version of config/routes.rb or any other routes file as provided in the ANNOTATE parameter.
+Will output an annotated version of config/routes.rb or any other routes file as provided in the ROUTES_ANNOTATE parameter.

 #### Additional options: